OSGeo/OSGeoLive-doc/doc/quickstart/geoserver_quickstart.rst

    :scale: 70 %
    :alt: The Layer list window

-This will open the :ref:`Style Pane <Style_Pane>` - in the simple window I can easily select a nice blue for the oceans by clicking on the colored box on the fill tab and choosing from the color picker it produces.
-I also increased the opacity of the fill to 100% to make the color look better.
-I picked the same blue for the border color so it would match.
+This will open the :ref:`Style Pane <Style_Pane>`.
+4. In the simple window we can easily select a nice blue for the oceans by clicking on the colored box on the fill tab and choosing from the color picker it produces.
+We can also increase the opacity of the fill to 100% to make the color look better.
+Pick the same blue for the border color so it will match.

 .. _Style_Pane:
 .. image:: /images/projects/geoserver/geoserver-style-pane.png